 - 33% on payments of interests by a financial institution at maturity of a bearer security.

-- Clients should note, the beneficial owners of the CSL are identified to the Seychelles International Business Authority during the application process.
-There is also a register of shareholders and directors to be kept with the company’s agent in Seychelles;
+- Clients should note, the beneficial owners of the CSL are notified to the Seychelles Financial Services Authority during the company formation process.
+A register of shareholders and directors is also to be kept with the company’s agent in Seychelles

-- Seychelles signed 21 DTA worldwide, minimizing withholding tax on funds transfers between countries;
+- Seychelles has signed 28 DTAs worldwide, minimizing withholding tax on fund transfers between countries;

 - There is no personal income tax in Seychelles.
 Employment income earned by individuals is not subject to income tax.
 There are no individual or corporate capital gains, net worth or inheritance taxes;